Last Updated | February 3, 2023

 7. Document Everything

-HIPAA-compliant software are mainly responsible for working with documents.
+HIPAA-compliant software is mainly responsible for working with documents.
 Since they help maintain documentation for everything, healthcare providers avidly implement them in their organizations.
 The software provides reliable data storage, which protects data from attacks.

 Besides maintaining health records, you can also use them to document your HIPAA compliance efforts.